Dryophytes gratiosus

 Dryophytes gratiosus, commonly known as the barking tree frog, is a species of tree frog endemic to the south-eastern United States.
+Formerly known as Hyla gratiosa.

 Geographic range

 It is found from Delaware to southern Florida and eastern Louisiana, usually in coastal areas.
 There are also some isolated colonies in Maryland, Kentucky, and Tennessee.
 A temporary population was found in New Jersey in 1957.

 Description

 Dryophytes gratiosus is the largest native tree frog in the United States, acquiring its name from the raucous and explosive call.
 It is 5 to 7 cm in head-body length.
 It is variable in color, but easily recognizable due to the characteristic dark, round markings on its dorsum.
 Individuals may be bright or dull green, brown, yellowish, or gray in color with small, grey and green-yellow spots.
 It has prominent, round toe pads, and the male has a large vocal sac.
 Dryophytes gratiosus has skin that is unlike any other species of American frog.
-Its skin is neither rough and warty not smooth, having skin that is thick and leathery.
+Its skin is neither rough and warty nor smooth, having skin that is thick and leathery.
 Its skin can also shift colors depending on lighting, time of day, temperature, or its surroundings.
 Changes in color can be rapid and the spots can seem to disappear and reappear over time.
 The eyes of Dryophytes gratiosus are brown, gold, and black.